Find out how these top international schools in Singapore are working their way towards a greener, more sustainable future.

 5. Zero-waste lifestyle (engaging in reducing, reusing and recycling activities)

-How does sustainability fit into your curriculum?
+How does sustainability fit into CIS’s curriculum?

 In our PYP programme, we have a trans-disciplinary theme ”Sharing the Planet”; while in our MYP programme we have units with a Global Context of Globalisation and Sustainability.
 In the DP programme, we offer the Environmental Systems and Societies course.
 As long as there is an opportunity, the United Nations Sustainable Development Goals are integrated into teaching at CIS, to highlight the global collaboration that is underway to create a sustainable future.

-Singapore American School (SAS)
+3. Singapore American School

-The folks at Singapore American School (SAS) are on the path to developing an Education Education for Sustainability (EfS) philosophy.
+The folks at Singapore American School (SAS) are on the path to developing an Education for Sustainability (EfS) philosophy.
 It is a blend of environmental science, community action and service leadership.
 Its aim?
 To encourage students to become global citizens grounded in science so they can help build an equitable and sustainable world.
 Dr Martha Began, SAS Faculty lead, explains how sustainability is promoted at the school.

 What are some of the awards SAS has received with regards to sustainability?